obeman/assignment-kazoku/README.md

 ## Environment Configuration

-Each service requires its own `.env` file with the following settings:
+Each service requires its own `.env` file with the following settings (only needed for manual setup):

 ### Order Service
 ```